osu-cdme/cdme-scangen/README.md

 ## To Install

+The following are required:

+- **Microsoft Visual C++ 14.0**: Required for one of the Python libraries; downloading the installer [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and installing the defaults under "C++ Build Tools" (and possibly MSVC v140 if that doesn't work) should be enough.
-Many versions should work, but **the library is tested on Python 3.9.1**.
-You can check your running python version by running `python --version` in a terminal.
-The python version used depends on the python install specified in your `PATH` environment variable.
-We can't speak for other versions, but can confirm **3.6.8 breaks**.
+- **Python**: Overall codebase runs on it. **Overall codebase is only tested on Python 3.9.1**.
+We can't speak for other versions, but we know 3.6.8 breaks.
+- **Python Prerequisites**: A bunch of libraries.
+Two options for installing all these.

-To install all the Python prerequisites, either run `python -mpip install -r requirements.txt` in the base directory of this repository or install the following packages:
+    1. Run `python -mpip install -r requirements.txt` in the base directory of this repository
+    2. Install the following libraries:
         - sphinx
         - numpy
         - scipy
         - shapely
         - networkx
         - Rtree
         - trimesh
         - triangle
         - scikit-image
         - cython
         - pyclipper
+        - tqdm
         - autopep8 (for formatting)

 ## To Run